0206627/OSK_colibri/README.md

 - IMPORTANT:
 - Please before cloning this repository, make sure to have OSK installed.
 - After cloning it, go to cfs directory and run the following commands:
--make distclean
+  - make distclean
--make prep
+  - make prep
--make
+  - make
--make install
+  - make install
--chmod urwx cmake.sh
+  - chmod urwx cmake.sh